GSA/piv-guides/_networkconfig/2a_domaincontrollers.md

     > The Domain Controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**, as described below in the _Generate and install Domain Controller certificate_ procedures.

-## Issue Domain Controller certificates
+## Issuing Domain Controller certificates

 Each U.S. Federal Government's Civilian agency has information-security policies that guide its decision-making about whether its Domain Controller's <!-- More than one DC?
 More than one certificate possible? -->certificate should be issued by the agency's local enterprise Certificate Authority (CA) or whether a Federal Public Key Infrastructure (FPKI)-managed and certified CA should issue it.
 Providing a common guide and recommendation is challenging, as each agency should follow its own policies; however, we do not recommend that agencies set up a local enterprise CA just to issue Domain Controller certificates.
 The best option is to collaborate with your agency's Chief Information Security Officer (CISO) (or the Information Security Office), who can give you definitive direction and has oversight for managing CAs and ensuring that security protections are in place.